Jewel of KwaZulu Natal

 Greytown receives approximately 858 mm of rain annually with most of its annual rainfall during summer.

 Summer months, November to March will have average temperatures of between 14˚C and 26˚C.

 Winter months, May to August will have average temperatures of between 3˚C and 20˚C.

 There are daily local flights into Pietermaritzburg Airport, approximately 82 Km’s away via the R33, and intoKing Shaka International Airport in Durban, approximately 122 Km’s away.
 Car hire facilities are available at the Airport.

-Greytown was established in 1850 as a centre for this area.
-It was named in honour of Earl Grey, the British colonial secretary, and in whose days it was a frontier town, separated from the independant country of the Zulus by the deep valley of the Tugela River.
+Greytown was established in 1850 as the main centre for the area.
+It was named in honour of Sir George Edward Grey, Governor of the Cape Colony.
+It was a frontier town then, separated from the independent country of the Zulu’s by the deep valley of the Tugela River.

 Created: ; Last updated: